SergioBejarano/web-server/README.md

 ## Features

-- Serves static files (HTML, CSS, JS, images) from the `www` folder.
+- Serves static files (HTML, CSS, JS, images) from the `resources` folder.
 - Handles GET and POST requests for REST endpoints.
 - Easily extensible for new REST services.
 - No external dependencies required except Maven for build.